odrath/99designs_data_challenge/README.md

 | t-shirt-design           | 133                   |  11 |
 | web-design               | 138                   |  24 |

-Based on these results one idea would be to send one email within first month and another one withing first 3 to 6 months after the purchase encouraging a purchase of the second design in the same category.
+Based on these results one idea would be to send one email within first 2 - 4 weeks and another one within first 3 to 6 months after the purchase encouraging a purchase of the second design in the same category.

 For the repeated purchases in a different category I looked at what were the most popular pairs of category.